Key Takeaways:

 Then, armed with information about your pooch like age, breed, medical history, environment and lifestyle, we can gain an insight into the bacteria living inside the microbiome, and how it impacts your dog’s overall health.
 With this, we can provide a completely tailored diet and scientifically-proven supplement plan, so you can help your dog target problem areas and get them back on track!

-The first step towards optimal health and wellbeing for your dog is a Gut Health Test.
+You can find out whether your dog is suffering from dysbiosis in just a matter of weeks with a Gut Health Test.
 By accessing your tailored diet and supplement plan, you're cutting out the guesswork, multiple vet trips, and are taking the right steps in getting your dog feeling like their best self again.
 Explore more about the gut microbiome and gut health, and in the meantime, reach out to our expert team with any questions.